 Five Ways to Cope with Life Transitions

 There can sometimes be a sense of having to rush through periods of change.
 If you are starting a new business, you may find yourself burning the midnight oil as you try to accomplish an endless list of tasks.
 If you are moving to a new town, you may find yourself feeling obligated to unpack and get things in order immediately.
-If this works for you and you find yourself feeling productive and energized, by all means keep doing what works for you.
+If this works for you and you find yourself feeling productive and energized, keep doing what works for you.
 However, if you find yourself feeling burnt out, emotionally depleted, or physically drained, allow yourself the opportunity to take breaks or to slow down.
-Ask yourself, “what’s the worst thing that can happen if I take a short break?”
+Ask yourself, “what’s the worst thing that can happen if I take a break?”
 Use these breaks as a way to regroup, re-energize, and return to your tasks with a fresh disposition and mindset.

 I hope these tips offer some help if you are going through a challenging time or transition in your life right now.
 Remember to treat yourself gently and that with time, things will begin to even themselves out.

 Seeking therapy in Boca Raton, FL?
 Feel free to reach out to me to schedule a free 15-minute phone consultation to see how I can help you with your mental health goals.